-An overview of them is thus provided in section 2 and 3 of the deliverable with the intent to have a complete overview of today's technical landscape to identify the subset of algorithms and tools that will be mapped to the SEMIOTICS framework as part of the integration activities in WP5.

-In this context and considering the delta to the previous version of the deliverable, i.e. the D4.3, the latest developments and achievements presented within this final task 4.3 deliverable includes:
+An overview of them is thus provided in section 2 and 3 of the deliverable with the intent to have a complete overview of today's technical landscape to identify the subset of algorithms and tools that have been mapped to the SEMIOTICS framework and deployed in proper components as part of the integration activities in WP5.
+In this context and considering the delta to the previous version of the deliverable, i.e., the D4.3, the latest developments and achievements presented within this final task 4.3 deliverable includes:

-- All sections have been reviewed reflecting all the activities done in the reference period. - An overview of the requirements identified in D2.3 used for the development of the algorithms has been added in section 0. - All the algorithms have been implemented to support declared scenarios (as declared in D2.2), and where appropriate, the testing methodology and results have been presented as well. - A new section 0 detailing a the set of all developed algorithms has been added to report the final set of identified tools, methodologies and algorithms, leveraging both Statistical and Artificial Intelligence (AI) methods in SEMIoTICS as part of the Local Embedded Analytics Component (section 3). - Former D4.3 section 3.4 has been moved to section 4.1 in order to centralize in a single paragraph the presentation of all algorithms developed in SEMIoTICS. - About the Gait Analysis problem in UC2 scenario, we added two more sections, one, starting from the generic introduction provided in section 2.3.4, we described in section 4.3 the AI algorithm in detail, focusing on some part of the code used.
-In particular, using Tensorflow and Keras DL Tools, written in Python language, it is described the list of layer instances passed to the constructors, the encoder and the decoder, and we focused on the implementation of these two models.
-We also present the verification between the two constructors described and the first draft for the implementation of the clustering on the Cloud, that it will be implemented as the next step for the development, together with the network training. - A new approach based on Federated Learning has been added to the deliverable motivated by the UC1 scenario (see point above). - Three new algorithms, not originally described in D4.3, have been added, detailed and characterized: - o Oil Leakage Detector based on Federated Learning approach (UC1) - Change Detection Point CDT (UC3) - Change Point Method CPM (UC3)
+- - All sections have been reviewed reflecting all the activities done in the reference period.

+- An overview of the requirements identified in D2.3 used for the development of the algorithms has been added in section 1.2. - All the algorithms have been implemented to support declared UC1, UC2, and UC3 scenarios (as declared in D2.2), and where appropriate, the testing methodology and results have been presented as well.
+The applications scenarios are the ones identified as relevant sub-use cases in T5.4 to T5.6, that spans from WindPark management (UC1) to SARA Healthcare (UC2) up to distributed intelligence IoT for avalanche warning detection (UC3).

+- A new section 4 detailing the set of all developed and/or evaluated algorithms has been added to report the final set of identified tools, methodologies and algorithms, leveraging both Statistical and Artificial Intelligence (AI) methods in SEMIOTICS as part of the Local Embedded Analytics Component (section 3). - Former D4.3 section 3.4 has been moved to section 4.1 to centralize in a single isolated paragraph the presentation of all algorithms developed in SEMIoTICS. - About the Gait Analysis problem in UC2 scenario, we added two more sections, one, starting from the generic introduction provided in section 2.3.4, we described in section 4.3 the AI algorithm in detail, focusing on some part of the code used.
+Using TensorFlow and Keras DL Tools, written in Python language, it is described the list of layer instances passed to the constructors, the encoder and the decoder, and we focused on the implementation of these two models.
+We also present the verification between the two constructors described and the first draft for the implementation of the clustering on the Cloud, that it will be implemented as the next step for the development, together with the network training. - A new approach based on Federated Learning has been added to the deliverable motivated by the UC1 scenario (see point above). - Three new algorithms, not originally described in D4.3, have been added, detailed, and characterized for inclusion in SEMIoTICS framework: - Oil Leakage Detector based on Federated Learning approach (UC1) - Change Detection Point CDT based on statistical methods (UC3) - Change Point Method CPM based on statistical methods (UC3)

-To present all the above, the deliverable is organized as follows:
+To conveniently present all the activities and changes, D4.10 has been organized as follows: